denliehoo/personal-portfolio/README.md

   - Add tags for projects (e.g. React, Solidity, etc...) which will be below the project? [ok]
   - Change breaking point to 700px to hamburger menu [ok]
   - Remove individual project page and move links(e.g. github) into projects in main page [ok]
+  - Add authentication for API and remove unnecessary code [ok]
   - Revamp about page

 - Non-dev related:
-  - Place projects and experiences in DB
-  - Host project images on some website and ensure it is in the DB
-  - Do a guideline on images that should be uploaded

   - Do medium article for any important projects
-  - Update expense tracker python code

-## inspiraations:
+## Inspiraations:

 - https://dunks1980.com/
 - https://brittanychiang.com/#about